getflywheel/legal/privacy.md

 ## Swiss-U.S. Privacy Shield

 We comply with the Swiss-U.S. Privacy Shield as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of Personal Information from Switzerland.
 We have certified that we adhere to the Swiss-U.S. Privacy Shield Principles of Notice, Choice, Accountability for Onward Transfer, Security, Data Integrity and Purpose Limitation, Access, and Recourse, Enforcement, and Liability.
 To learn more about the Swiss-U.S. Privacy Shield and to view our certification, visit [https://www.privacyshield.gov] (https://www.privacyshield.gov).

+In compliance with the Privacy Shield principles, we commit to resolve complaints about our collection or use of your personal information.
+Swiss individuals with inquiries or complaints regarding our Privacy Shield policy should first contact us at [privacy@getflywheel.com](mailto:privacy@getflywheel.com).

+We are committed to cooperate with EU data protection authorities ("DPAs") and to comply with the advice given by such authorities with regards to unresolved Privacy Shield complaints concerning human resources data transferred from Switzerland in the context of the employment relationship.

 ## Third Party Service Providers